notional-labs/starport/.gitpod/readme.md

-# Welcome to Starport ✨
+# Welcome to Tinyport ✨

-Starport is an easy-to-use CLI tool for creating sovereign blockchains.
-Blockchains created with Starport use Cosmos SDK, the world's most widely used blockchain application framework.
+Tinyport is an easy-to-use CLI tool for creating sovereign blockchains.
+Blockchains created with Tinyport use Cosmos SDK, the world's most widely used blockchain application framework.

 In this browser-based development environment, the terminal window is in the lower part of the window.
-The `starport` binary is pre-installed and ready to use on the command line.
+The `tinyport` binary is pre-installed and ready to use on the command line.

 ## Quick start

 To create a blockchain and start a node in development:

 ```
-starport scaffold chain github.com/cosmonaut/mars
+tinyport scaffold chain github.com/cosmonaut/mars

 cd mars

-starport chain serve
+tinyport chain serve
 ```

 ## Next steps

-📺 **[Introduction to Starport](https://www.youtube.com/watch?v=5RqAIE0b8Kw)**: Watch an introductory video to learn about Starport.
+📺 **[Introduction to Tinyport](https://www.youtube.com/watch?v=5RqAIE0b8Kw)**: Watch an introductory video to learn about Tinyport.

-🧑‍🏫 **[Developer Guide](https://docs.starport.network/guide/)**: Learn by building a simple IBC-enabled module, nameservice, or a decentralized exchange (DEX).
+🧑‍🏫 **[Developer Guide](https://docs.tinyport.network/guide/)**: Learn by building a simple IBC-enabled module, nameservice, or a decentralized exchange (DEX).

-📕 **[Starport Documentation](https://docs.starport.network)**: Explore the features of Starport.
+📕 **[Tinyport Documentation](https://docs.tinyport.network)**: Explore the features of Tinyport.

 📚 [Cosmos SDK Documentation](https://docs.cosmos.network): Learn about the framework for building application-specific blockchains.

-⭐️ [Starport on Github](https://github.com/tendermint/starport): Submit an issue or contribute to the source code.
+⭐️ [Tinyport on Github](https://github.com/notional-labs/tinyport): Submit an issue or contribute to the source code.

-## Starport features
+## Tinyport features

 * Scaffold modules, messages, types with CRUD operations, IBC packets, and more
 * Start a blockchain node in development with live reloading